The Home Garden Club of Morristown, NJ

 The Home Garden Club of Morristown meets on the third Wednesday of every month, excluding August and February.
 We are actively seeking new members.
 If you are interested in joining the club, please click on the "Join" tab at the top of the page for more information.

-Click on the image at right to view a thank you to all of our volunteers.
+Click on the image at left to view a thank you to all of our volunteers.

 Planting at Acorn Hall

 Acorn Hall, an 1850's Victorian mansion, nestled in historic Morristown, has been the main service project for the Home Garden Club of Morristown for more than forty years.
 The club was asked to be in charge of the 5.8 acre property in 1971 when the mansion was turned over to the Morris County Historical Society.
 The original design created by Alice Koller in 1971, was enhanced by Ruth Palace, an associate resident member, in 1996 by adding what members know as the boxwood knot garden.

 The Home Garden Club of Morristown, NJ was founded in 1925 and, since then, has recorded a history rich in community activity and service.
 The Club's purpose is to encourage the study of horticulture, to create and maintain civic beauty and to practice responsible conservation.

 The Club has been a charter member of The Garden Club of NJ (check their new website) since 1926 and is also a member of The National Council of State Garden Clubs.
 It is affiliated with The Friends of Frelinghuysen Arboretum and The Morris County Historical Society.

 Aside from its involvement with many civic projects such as the design and maintenance of the gardens at Acorn Hall (seen on the right), the Club also holds monthly meetings which include an educational program, workshop or tour on garden or related subjects.